Mark-Jan Fledderus

-Mark-Jan Fledderus ([mɑr(ə)k ˈjɑɱ flɛˈdeːrʏs]; born 14 December 1982) is a Dutch former professional footballer and current football executive, who works as technical director of FC Groningen.
+Mark-Jan Fledderus ([mɑr(ə)k ˈjɑɱ flɛˈdeːrʏs]; born 14 December 1982) is a Dutch former professional footballer and current football executive, who worked as technical director of FC Groningen.
+Under his supervision, FC Groningen was relegated to the Keukenkampioen Divisie in 2023.
 During his playing career, he mainly appeared as a midfielder.

-Club career
+Playing career

 A free-kick specialist, the left-sided midfielder made his professional debut for SC Heerenveen and played for Stormvogels Telstar and FC Groningen before joining Roda JC Kerkrade on a free in 2011.
 He returned to his former team Heracles in 2014.

+Post-playing career

 Fledderus retired from playing football in summer 2017 and joined Heracles' board of directors as an assistant to general manager Nico Jan Hoogma.

+In 2019 Fledderus joined FC Groningen as technical director.
+After being fired in 2023 due to poor results in the Eredivisie he became technical manager at the Eredivisie CV in July 2023.
+In March 2024 the Eredivisie CV decided not to continue with Mark-Jan Fledderus.